Enter a search term above to see results...

 const defaultState = { counter: 0 };const createComponent = ({self, state, settings}) => ({ setCounter(number) { state.counter.set(number); }, startCounter() { state.running.set(true); self.interval = setInterval(() => state.counter.increment(), 1000); }, stopCounter() { state.running.set(false); clearInterval(self.interval); },});

-You you can access other data like settings
+You can access other data like settings

 , state